 You do not need to complete a legal conversion course to train as a patent attorney, a very interesting career where you can work with inventors and companies at the cutting edge of developments in technology, science and engineering.

-Healthcare Science is the collective name for a variety of specialisms and plays a role in over 80% of diagnoses in the NHS.
+Healthcare Science is the collective name for a variety of specialisms that play a role in over 80% of diagnoses in the NHS.
 Physicists can specialise for example, in imaging and radiation physics and the route into this profession is through the Scientist Training Programme .
 Applications are highly competitive so consider gaining the type of experience in a health care setting that will evidence your enthusiasm and commitment to the healthcare sector.

 Still not feeling inspired?
 Remember that the majority of top graduate employers do not specify a degree discipline and your career choice is certainly not limited by your degree subject.
 A number of Warwick physics graduates for example have progressed to careers in the media and the arts, destinations that they probably didn’t envisage when starting their degrees.